 The fruit is better eaten out of hand on its own, without any add-on or seasonings.

-Pulp pureed and mixed with other fruits in salads or can be used on ice-cream toppings.
+Pulp pureed and mixed with other fruits in salads or can be used for ice-cream toppings.

 Cherimoya juice is a refreshing drink.